 Our final business women’s profile is with L&A Social’s very own founder Gina Lednyak.
-A dynamic social media specialist, Gina has seen the evolution of social media from testing the first versions of Facebook to swiping to purchase on Instagram.
+A dynamic social media consultant, Gina has seen the evolution of social media from testing the first versions of Facebook to swiping to purchase on Instagram.
 Here she shares her experience and advice.

 What’s the most exciting challenge you’ve had in creating a business for social media?

 In the beginning it was getting brands to understand what social media was and helping them realise the value it could bring to their business.
 As L&A Social grows it is putting the best processes in place so that all the everyday stuff requires less effort, leaving more room to focus on creating highly creative and original communications that are true to the brands we take care of.
 Many organisations entrust us to endear their company to their target audience in all their posts, tweets, images and comments.
 With each new piece of work we want to be as creative and impactful as possible and that takes time.

 How have you managed that challenge?

 I’m always striving forward to stay across the latest changes online and surrounding myself with people that are positive and enthusiastic about taking on that challenge too.
 The people who surround you will be the ones who inspire you and who you will aspire to be like, it is important to seek inspiration from people who inspire you and are not afraid to challenge you.
 With each new team member I make sure they are a good fit, bring a unique point of view and set of skills.
 Gina adds ‘I have always believed that you can learn something from just about everyone you meet, as long as you listen and are open to the learning.’